-For your virtual machine, you will need an installation media (CD-ROM), a system disk and possibly a volatile disk for temporary data, such as a storage compartment.
+For your virtual machine you will need the installation media (CD-ROM image), the system disk and possibly volatile disk for temporary data, such as storage space.
 Available discs can be viewed by clicking Storage → Images in the left menu.

 If you do not find the installation media of the system you choose between the available drives, you can create them:

 - click on the top of the page to the top [+] ,

 - fill in a disk name (for example, CentOS 7.1511 netinst.iso ) or a description,